November 10, 2025

 August 22, 2025

-We’re delighted to share that Professor Matthew Collins will give the closing keynote at the 10th Bone Diagenesis Meeting (BD2025), held in Athens, Greece, from 24–26 September 2025.
+Professor Matthew Collins will give the closing keynote at the 10th Bone Diagenesis Meeting (BD2025), held in Athens, Greece, from 24–26 September 2025.

 This international conference brings together leading researchers in the study of bone and tooth diagenesis – exploring the physical, chemical, and biological changes that affect biological materials over time.
 Topics include ancient DNA, palaeoproteomics, stable isotope analysis, and advanced dating techniques.
 These areas align closely with Professor Collins’ work in bioarchaeology and molecular analysis of historic materials.